Bronya-Rand/CS1310-Backup/README.md

 - `Base.cpp` - A small template to get started coding C++ files.
 - `CS2313 Template.zip` - A small template with pre-coded simple C++ files.
 - `VS Code C Configuration.zip` - A collection of Visual Studio Code JSON files to run C/C++ code in Visual Studio Code.
+- `settings.json` - A copy of Java settings for Adoptium OpenJDK use.